TIGERB/easy-vue/README.md

 ## Learn Vue Easily

-> an easy example using Vue2 to implement easy web
+> An easy example using Vue2 to implement easy web

 ## Dependence